microsoft/BuildTourHack/stories/2/211_Centennial.md

 * All of the DLL dependencies of the Microsoft.Knowzy.WPF EXE (including the ones from the NuGet packages) will be copied to the output directory.

-You can edit the XML of the Microsoft.Knowzy.WPF.csproj in Visual Studio by right-clicking the project and selecting **Unload project**.
+**Edit the XML of the Microsoft.Knowzy.WPF.csproj**
+1. In Visual Studio, right-click the **Microsoft.Knowzy.WPF.csproj** project and select **Unload project**.

 ![Unload project](images/211-unload-project.png)

-Right-click **Microsoft.Knowzy.WPF.csproj** and select **Edit MyDesktopApp.csproj**.
+2. Right-click **Microsoft.Knowzy.WPF.csproj** and select **Edit MyDesktopApp.csproj**.

 ![Edit project](images/211-edit-project.png)

-Scroll to the end of the XML file and paste the above XML code to the end of the file **before the final project tag**.
+3. Scroll to the end of the XML file and paste the above XML code to the end of the file **before the final project tag**.

-Save your changes and then reload Microsoft.Knowzy.WPF.
+4. Save your changes and then reload Microsoft.Knowzy.WPF.

 ![Reload project](images/211-reload-project.png)

-Rebuild the solution so the Microsoft.Knowzy.UWP project binaries will be copied to the **Microsoft.Knowzy.UWP/desktop** folder.
+5. Rebuild the solution so the Microsoft.Knowzy.UWP project binaries will be copied to the **Microsoft.Knowzy.UWP/desktop** folder.

 Now that the Win32 binaries are copied to the **desktop** folder in the Microsoft.Knowzy.UWP project after the build, we need to add the binaries to the UWP project so they will be packaged with the UWP app.

 We can automate this process by editing the Microsoft.Knowzy.UWP.csproj project.
 Following the same procedure you just completed when editing the Microsoft.Knowzy.WPF.csproj file, you will unload, edit, and reload the Microsoft.Knowzy.UWP.csproj project file.

 Add the following XML to the end of the Microsoft.Knowzy.UWP.csproj project file.

     <ItemGroup>
       <Content Include="desktop\**\*.*">